Rahul Verma's LinkedIn Analytics

 AI Summary

 Seasoned Consulting Tester and Coach with 22+ years in Quality.
 Blending hands-on business and technical expertise with programming skills.
-International speaker and trainer, empowering professionals through workshops and articles.
-Passionate about elevating Quality practices across industries.
-Let's connect to discuss innovative testing strategies.
+International speaker and trainer, empowering professionals through pluralistic quality approaches.
+Let's elevate your team's quality mindset.

 Topics associated with them